AI4EPS/ADTomo/3D/Readme.md

 python run.py \
 Performs inversion

-###
+#
-syn_data_3d.py can both generate checkboard patter or anomaly by toggling 'anomaly' on or off
+syn_data_3d.py can both generate checkboard pattern or anomaly by toggling 'anomaly' on or off

 Path to correct pick file needs to be edited in run.py before starting inversion.
+Julia picks are provided in 'data_benchmark' (anomaly case) or 'data_benchmark_checker' (checkerboard case).